 For daily dining, student apartments offer equipped kitchens where students can cook their own meals with groceries they can pick up at nearby shops and local farmer’s markets.

-Students can eat at their apartments or step out of the palazzo for a bite between classes.
+Students can eat at their apartments and step out of AIA facilities for a bite between classes.
 Rome offers many opportunities for quick lunches from pizza to panini, and coffee bars line the streets for breakfast and afternoon snacks.

-Student housing in Rome is safe, central and clean, and is located near the historic center, typically in the residential Trastevere neighborhood.
-Apartments are convenient to the AIA Rome Center and easy to reach by public transportation or walking.
+Student housing in Rome is safe, central and clean, and is located near the historic city center.
+Lodging is convenient to the AIA Rome Center and easy to reach by public transportation or walking.

-Program students will share private group apartments, with typically 2-3 beds per room, and modern baths, kitchens and common space.
+Program students will share private group apartments or dorms, with typically 2-3 beds per room, and modern baths, kitchens and common space.
 These apartments include on-site maintenance and weekly cleaning of common areas, and are equipped with WiFi, washing machines, furnished kitchens and all necessary linens and towels.

 Study in a Roman palace.
 AIA Rome Center’s facilities are located in the heart of Rome’s historical center in the Piazza delle Cinque Scole in Palazzo Cenci Bolognetti, a 16th-century palace in the picturesque Ex-Jewish Ghetto neighborhood.
 The Rome Center is surrounded by food and shopping opportunities, cultural sites, open spaces, public transit and medical facilities.